Learn about the structure and function of the Surrey Fire Service.

 - Training Branch: The Surrey Fire Service's Training Branch provides firefighters with continuous operational training and skills development.
 Formal training and certification is also conducted for firefighters and fire officers in conjunction with local educational institutes and universities.
 The Training Branch also offers fire extinguisher training program to organizations and workplaces.

-The Communications Division takes calls and dispatches for the Surrey Fire Service as well as 32 other communities across BC.
+The Communications Division takes calls and dispatches for the Surrey Fire Service to more than 50 other communities across BC.
 It consists of the Dispatch Centre, Computer Specialists and Communications Technicians.

 This division keeps the department running smoothly.
 They handle much of the paperwork and records generated by the department along with day-to-day administration.